jmhodges/componentize/README.md

 for the set up.
 This is not a lot of fun.

-However, when Componentize finishes it will be a good sport and log what directory you can find your output in at the end.
+However, when Componentize finishes it will be a good sport and log what directory you can find your output.
 This directory will be a directory starting with `zonefiles` and ending in a number.
 It will also be the `zonefiles` directory with the greatest number at the end.

 This output directory will be filled with one or more tab and newline delimited files where the first column is the component label (or